SanilPatwa/Simple-Password-Manager/README.md

 # Simple-Password-Manager
 This is a simple  password manager written in Python.
 The application allows users to securely store and retrieve their passwords.
 Passwords are encrypted using the Fernet symmetric key encryption from the cryptography library.
+As a beginner, I've implemented features to securely store and retrieve passwords using Fernet symmetric key encryption from the cryptography library.

+Note: This project is a beginner's endeavor and may contain bugs.
+Your understanding and feedback are greatly appreciated.

 Features
 Add New Passwords: Users can add new passwords to the password store by providing a username and password.
 The passwords are securely encrypted before being stored in a text file.